RAIK283H/pathfinding-code-rmunjewar/README.md

 Test Player: Typically follows a straight line and visits fewer nodes since it uses an ideal path.
 Random Player: Tends to visit more nodes due to its random movements, often wandering before hitting the target and exit node.

-Did work on extra credit by implementing A\* algorithmn.
+Did work on extra credit by implementing A\* algorithm.

+Extra credit - Also did work on switching out get_dijkstra_path() with get_floyd_warshall_path().

+Note: The PNG is the same for the last algorithm, but a different color.